omussell/homelab/design/implementation.md

 Also need to check what happens if both options are set to yes.

+So the host key is verified via DNS.
+If the fingerprint is correct it will connect.
+If it is incorrect, it will follow the StrictHostKeyChecking option, which when set to yes will refuse to connect to a host if its host key has changed.

 If a host key is verified through DNS, is it still added to known_hosts?
+No, the host keys are only stored in the SSHFP records.
+This also means that when the host key is rotated, the SSHFP record needs to be updated once rather than having to amend the known_hosts file on every server that has ever connected.

 Setting up IPsec Problem: